📐

 The Idea

-An MSA (Measurement System Analysis) Tracking system transforms measurement system management from annual compliance exercises into continuous monitoring, detection, and enforcement of measurement system adequacy.
-The system maintains a registry of every measurement system and gauge used for product acceptance decisions across the facility, continuously monitors measurement system performance, automatically triggers Gage R&R studies when measurement variation trends show deterioration, and enforces use of only validated measurement systems for critical characteristics.
+MSA Tracking transforms measurement system management from annual checkbox exercises to continuous monitoring and enforcement of measurement adequacy.
+The system maintains a registry of every gauge, scale, CMM, and test instrument used for product acceptance, monitors performance constantly, automatically schedules Gage R&R studies when variation trends rise, and enforces use of validated systems only.

 How It Works